-There are a number of things you can do to build strong customer relationships:
+There are several things you can do to build strong customer relationships:

-Keep in touch with customers on a regular basis.
+- Keep in touch with customers regularly.
 This could involve sending them newsletters, offering them exclusive discounts, or simply reaching out to say hello.

-**Show your appreciation for customers.
-This could involve sending them thank-you notes, giving them coupons.
+- **Show your appreciation for customers.
+This could involve sending them thank-you notes and giving them coupons.

 I first learned the 4P’s from one of my mentors Marcus Lemonis (the Profits).
-The 3P’s is a receipt for business success.
+The 3Ps are a recipe for business success.

 Finding the right people to join your team is vital.
 It’s true one bad apple can spoil a bunch.
 We’ve all heard that teamwork makes the dream work.